Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Introduction

 \subsection{Contributions}

 \IEEEpubidadjcol This work provides one perspective on the topic of improving safety in mixed autonomy settings by investigating the online human supervision of AVs in an illustrative merging task.
-To this end, we present a number of contributions that---to the best of our knowledge---have not been addressed in previous work. \begin{enumerate} \item We formalize the `scaling supervision' problem for online autonomous agents and propose two related `scalability' metrics: expected supervisor control time and expected required number of supervisors. \item We propose a reachability analysis-based method for AV supervision.
-We provide an upper bound on the expected supervision time required for a supervisor to monitor a given AV's merge, as well as a closed-form expression for the probability that the number of supervisors is insufficient when merging tasks are pooled together and distributed across multiple human supervisors.
-We empirically validate the findings using traffic scenarios derived from real-world rotaries. \item Interestingly, we show, both analytically and numerically, leveraging order statistics and deep reinforcement learning (RL), respectively, that cooperation of AVs enables supervision time \textit{sublinear} in AV adoption. \end{enumerate}
+To this end, we present a number of contributions that---to the best of our knowledge---have not been addressed in previous work. \begin{enumerate} \item We formalize the \textit{scaling supervision} problem for online autonomous agents and propose a `scalability' metric: expected number of AVs per supervisor.
+In the process, we propose the first (to our knowledge) large-scale remote supervision and control framework for AVs and present queuing-theoretic and statistical tools for analysis of such systems. \item We propose a reachability analysis-based method for AV supervision.
+We provide a high reliability upper bound on the expected supervision time required for a supervisor to monitor a given AV's merge, as well as a closed-form expression for the probability that the number of supervisors is insufficient when merging tasks are pooled together and distributed across multiple human supervisors. \item Leveraging order statistics, we show that---interestingly---cooperation of AVs enables supervision time \textit{inversely} related to AV adoption (i.e., the proportion of vehicles in a traffic network that are AVs)\textcolor{black}{, as well as orders-of-magnitude improvement in supervision requirements.
+An implication of this result is that cooperation substantially facilitates safe autonomous deployments at scale.} \end{enumerate}

+These outcomes suggest the adage, ``An ounce of prevention is worth a pound of cure," applies here.
+That is, preventing the need for supervision is more powerful than having more supervisors.